johnnyxh/npm-autorelease/README.md

 - `GIT_USER` - A user to push the release and tags under
 - `GIT_PASS` - A token or password for the user

+## Options

+- `--dry-run` - Output only the recommended release type for the current repo without applying any commits, tags or releases to your project.

 ## License

 MIT